Multi-Modal and Multi-Resolution Data Fusion for High-Resolution Cloud Removal: A Novel Baseline and Benchmark: Evaluations

 \subsection{Evaluation of Semantic Recovery Quality}

-In addition to evaluating in generating visually pleasing textures, we further evaluate in generating semantically meaningful structures, where the semantic information is important for future analytical applications.
-In this paper, we evaluate the quality of the recovered semantic information through a well-established land cover semantic segmentation model.
-Using the cloud-free PlanetScope images and associated land cover annotations, we train a land cover semantic segmentation model with the same data splits adopted for the experiments on cloud removal.
+In addition to evaluating the quality of reconstructed images in generating visually pleasing textures, we further evaluate their ability to generate semantically meaningful structures, as semantic information is crucial for future analytical applications.
+In this paper, we assess the quality of the recovered semantic information using a well-established land cover semantic segmentation model.
+We train a land cover semantic segmentation model using the cloud-free images and associated land cover annotations, using the same data splits adopted for the experiments on cloud removal.
 The model is based on DeepLabv3plus~\citep{chen2018encoder} with ResNet-50~\citep{he2016deep} as the backbone network.
-With the cloud-free images, cloudy images and predicted cloud-free images from benchmarked models as inputs respectively, we evaluate the performance of the trained land cover semantic segmentation model in predicting the correct class of each pixel.
-Ideally, the results with the predicted images as input should be as consistent as possible with the results with the cloud-free images as input, \ie{}, the closer they are to the results with the cloud-free images as input, the better the corresponding cloud removal method performs in terms of semantic recovery.
+We evaluate the performance of the trained land cover semantic segmentation model in predicting the correct class of each pixel by using cloud-free images, cloudy images, and predicted cloud-free images from baseline models as inputs respectively.
+Ideally, the results with the predicted images as input should be as consistent as possible with the results with the cloud-free images as input, i.e., the closer they are to the results with the cloud-free images as input, the better the corresponding cloud removal method performs in terms of semantic recovery.
 We report the mean intersection over union (mIoU) and pixel accuracy (PA) over varying levels of cloud cover in Tab.~\ref{tab:ss}, where mIoU can better deal with the class imbalance issue.
-Additionally, we show the discrepancy between the results with the cloud-free images as input and the results with the predicted cloud-free images as well as cloudy images as input in Fig.~\ref{fig:landcover_result}.
+Additionally, we show the discrepancy between the results obtained using cloud-free images as input and the results obtained using predicted cloud-free images or cloudy images as input in Fig.~\ref{fig:landcover_result}.